 In the early 14th century, a man named Barlaam of Calabria encountered the monks of Mount Athos.
 These monks practiced the spiritual art of hesychasm, or unceasing prayer.
 Barlaam claimed that the monks wasted their time in fruitless prayer when they could instead come to truly know God through their intellect.
 In other words, he believed the highest knowledge of God came only from rational means or through the created world.
 We could not, according to Barlaam, have a direct and unmediated communion with God.
 Naturally, Saint Gregory Palamas sensed the danger in Barlaam’s teaching here, and he stepped up to defend his brothers.

 After Palamas’ initial criticism of Barlaam, Barlaam replied with a vicious attack on the hesychastic life of the Athonite monks.
 In rebuttal, Saint Gregory wrote the Triads in defense of the Holy Hesychasts (c.
 1338), a brilliant work affirmed by his fellow Hagiorites.
 A synod held in Constantinople in 1341 supported Palamas’ views, condemning Barlaam.
-Three years later, the opponents of hesychasm in the West secured a condemnation for heresy and excommunication for Gregory.
+Three years later, the opponents of hesychasm in the West secured a condemnation for heresy and excommunication for Saint Gregory.
 Despite this, two additional synods in Constantinople (1347 and 1351) reaffirmed his theology.
 Many Orthodox Christians and several prominent theologians consider these three synods to constitute the Ninth Ecumenical Council.

 The Essence/Energy distinction